Skip to main content

 • The Song of SongsInternational Exegetical Commentary on the Old Testament.
 Stuttgart: Kohlhammer (forthcoming).

-• With Mark W. Hamilton, Oxford Handbook of Biblical Exile and Forced Migrations (Oxford University Press; forthcoming).
+• Editing with Mark Hamilton, The Oxford Handbook on Biblical Exile and Forced Migration.
+New York: Oxford (forthcoming, 2025).

 • Edited with Katherine Southwood, Women and Exilic Identity in the Hebrew Bible.
 T & T Clark, 2018 (Paperback 2019).